nuest/5starprocessing/README.md

 Both the idea and the technical infrastructure were heavily inspired by the project http://5stardata.info by Michael Hausenblas (http://mhausenblas.info).
 And as he puts it: All stuff here in the Public Domain, as usual ;).

+The contents of this repository are published under CC0 "Public Domain Dedication" license: http://creativecommons.org/publicdomain/zero/1.0/

 ## Contribute

 Join the discussion by opening an issue or leaving a comment at an existing issue.